 "Obviously I look completely different.
 The prosthetic make-up is superb, and you can alter your voice and your body language.

 "The only thing that the two characters share is obviously their height.
-I'm 3ft 6in."'Potter lives on'
+I'm 3ft 6in."

 Although Mr Davis is working on other projects for television, he admitted his role in the Harry Potter films had played a large part in his life.